CleverCloud/stream-dns/README.md

 ## Run it

 An important preliminary phase is to start a single Kafka node.
 You can do this easily by following the instructions in this quickstart tutorial: https://kafka.apache.org/quickstart (just the first two steps).
-You an use the tool script [seed.go](https://github.com/CleverCloud/stream-dns/blob/master/tools/seed/seed.go) provide in this repository to seed your Kafka topic with fake record.
+You an use the tool script [seed.go](https://github.com/CleverCloud/stream-dns/blob/master/tools/seed/seed.go) provide in this repository to populate your Kafka topic with fake record.

 After that, just start Stream-dns: `./stream-dns` by setting the configuration through environment variables (see §configuration for more information).
 Then just query on that port (53).
 The query should be catch for authoritary zone DNS or forwarded to another nameserver e.g: 9.9.9.9 and the response will be returned.
 Each query should also show up in the log which is printed on standard output.